 Cancer is a potentially fatal disease caused by abnormal cells in the body that divide and spread into surrounding tissues.
-Studies have shown cannabis has the capability of helping cancer patients manage the nausea, pain, and weight loss related to cancer treatments, and even limit the growth or kill cancer cells.
+Studies have shown cannabinoids have the capability of helping cancer patients manage the nausea, pain, and weight loss related to cancer treatments, and even limit the growth or kill cancer cells.

 Overview of Cancer